Abdominal wall hernia surgery explained simply – what you need to know

 Modern hernia treatment: how the operation works

-As a hernia does not grow back on its own, surgery is the only effective treatment.
+Since a hernia does not grow back on its own, surgery is the only effective treatment.
 The procedure is usually minimally invasive (keyhole surgery) and is gentle.
 The prolapsed hernia sac is first pushed back into the abdominal cavity.
 The surgeon then closes the hernial orifice – often using sutures, supported by a fine plastic mesh to reinforce the abdominal wall.

 Hernia mesh – when is it used and how does it work?

 A hernia mesh is a special plastic mesh (e.g. polypropylene) that is inserted into the abdominal wall during the operation.
 It serves as a permanent “plaster” to reinforce the abdominal wall.
-The mesh is positioned either in front of or behind the hernia and fixed in place with a few stitches or staples.
+The mesh is positioned either in front of or behind the hernia gap and fixed in place with a few stitches or staples.
 When does a net make sense?
 In modern hernia surgery, a mesh is used for most hernias, especially if the hernial orifice is larger or the tissue is very weak.
 Studies show that this significantly reduces the risk of recurrence.

 Tolerance and prospects of success – what do the studies say?

 In order to further improve the quality of treatment, the results of hernia surgery in Germany are continuously evaluated.
 For example, the data of thousands of patients are voluntarily entered into a nationwide hernia register (Herniamed) register.
-In this way, long-term results can be tracked over many years and optimal treatment procedures can be developed.
+In this way, long-term results can be monitored over many years and optimal therapy procedures can be developed.
 For you as a patient, this means that the methods are constantly being improved and you benefit from the latest findings.

 Do you have any questions or would you like to have your abdominal wall hernia examined?
 Don’t hesitate to get in touch with us – we are here for you with experience and empathy.
 Get in touch with our team now for a personal consultation.
 Make an appointment now and act early for the sake of your gut feeling – we will help you competently and empathetically!